 Protection for Lenders

-- Verification that the property is insured against risks like fire or theft.
+The binder confirms that the property is insured for risks like fire, theft, or natural disasters.

 It Can Be Different Depending on Type of Policy